Helen Firstbrook Franklin Professor of Journalism

-Hernando Rojas is Professor of Journalism and Mass Communication, Helen Firstbrook Franklin Chair, and Director of the School of Journalism and Mass Communication at the University of Wisconsin-Madison.
+Hernando Rojas is Professor of Journalism and Mass Communication, Helen Firstbrook Franklin Chair in the School of Journalism and Mass Communication at the University of Wisconsin-Madison.
 His scholarship focuses on political communication, in particular examining: (a) the deployment of new communication technologies for social mobilization in a variety of contexts; (b) the influence of audience perceptions of media (and audience perceptions of media effects) on both public opinion and the structure of the public sphere; and (c) the conditions under which media support democratic governance.

 This focus is reflected in his teaching, which includes SJMC 565: Media Effects, SJMC 614: Public Opinion, SJMC 658: Research Methods, SJMC 830: Global Communications and SJMC 833: Technology and Society.
 He has authored five books and over 80 articles and book chapters.
 His research has won awards from the International Communication Association (ICA), the World Association for Public Opinion Research (WAPOR) and the Association for Education in Journalism and Mass Communication (AEJMC).
 In 2020, Rojas was elected a Fellow of the International Communication Association, joining a group of 150 living scholars holding this high honor worldwide.